Cost of Sewer Pipe Installation

 |---|---|

-- Materials: Common options include PVC, ABS, and cast iron pipes, selected based on durability and project requirements.
+- Materials: Common materials include PVC, ABS, and cast iron, each offering different durability and cost considerations.

 | Scope/Size | Typical Range |